vmware/vSphere-machine-learning-extension/docs/user-guide/mlflow.rst

 Run ``watch juju status`` to watch the application status of ``mlflow-db`` to become active and ``mlflow-server`` to be waiting for ``mysql`` relation data.
 This takes about a minute.

-Run an example model with Freestone Kubeflow
+Run an example model with Kubeflow on vSphere
 -----------------------------------------------------

 .. note::